wormhole-foundation/wormhole/wormchain/x/ibc-hooks/README.md

 }
 ```

-An ICS20 packet is formatted correctly for wasmhooks iff the following all hold:
+An ICS20 packet is formatted correctly for wasmhooks if the following all hold:

 * `memo` is not blank
 * `memo` is valid JSON